telicent-oss/jena-fuseki-kafka/README.md

 The `fk:stateFile` property sets the location of the persistent state file on disk, this is used to track Kafka offsets.
-If this is not configured then offsets are only tracked on the Kafka brokers and may be ignored on subsequent Fuseki restarts.
+If this is not configured then offsets are only tracked on the Kafka brokers and may be ignored on subsequent Fuseki restarts, depending on the [`fk:replay`/`fk:sync`](#fkreplay-and-fksync) properties you have configured.

 In the 2.x releases the format of this file changed and it is not backwards compatible with 1.x releases.
-If you are upgrading from the 1.x releases then Fuseki Kafka does understand the 1.x format state file and will transform it into the new format the first time you restart Fuseki with Fuseki Kafka 2.x.x
+If you are upgrading from the 1.x releases then Fuseki Kafka does still understand the 1.x format state file and will transform it into the new format the first time you restart Fuseki with Fuseki Kafka 2.x.x

 The state file, and the Kafka Consumer Group offsets, are only updated once Fuseki Kafka has successfully applied and `commit()`'d events to the target dataset.
-Therefore in the event of a service crash event consumption will resume from the last known committed offset, assuming [default `fk:sync` behaviour](#fkreplay-and-fksync) is in use.
+Therefore in the event of Fuseki being stopped/crashing the Kafka event consumption will resume from the last known committed offset upon restart, assuming [default `fk:sync` behaviour](#fkreplay-and-fksync) is in use.

 ### Batching